Flaming Gorge Fish Derby

-Below Little Hole, adventure takes another turn – here camping along the river is available at a multitude of primitive river campsites. [please make this highlighted link go to www.fishgreenriver.com/river-campsites] Besides one challenging rapid at Red Creek (which one may choose to portage), the river here is enjoyed more for its remote scenic beauty and world-class trout fishing.
+Below Little Hole, adventure takes another turn – here camping along the river is available at a multitude of float in river campsites.
+Besides one challenging rapid at Red Creek (which one may choose to portage), the river here is enjoyed more for its remote scenic beauty and world-class trout fishing.
 If you raft this section straight through you are looking at about a 5 hour float.

 Section C- Browns Park, Indian Crossing to Swinging Bridge, Colorado State Line (14 Miles)

 This section is completely in the Browns Park area.
 Not a lot of people float this section unless they are fishing, but it is tranquil, beautiful and there are no real rapids.
 Multiple put-in and take-out points allow for trips of various lengths.
 Wildlife abounds here and part of the float is along a critical national wildlife refuge for waterfowl.
 Camping is allowed on this section of the river as well and the float time is 6-8 hours.
 In the first mile of this section, between Indian Crossing and Taylor Flat Bridge, is the John Jarvie Historical Site.
 It is located on the left side of the river and is a great place to stop and spend some time learning about the rich western history of the area.